Lyall/WeNeedToGoDeeperFix/README.md

 ## Known Issues
 Please report any issues you see and I'll do my best to fix them.
 - On first startup you may end up in a situation where UI scaling is incorrect.
-To fix this, either change resolution ingame or restart the game.
+To fix this, either change resolution or restart the game.

 ## Screenshots